AntoineSavage/pizzascript/README.md

 # Modules

 Source code can be split in multiple files.
 Each file corresponds to a module, and the path of a file corresponds to the module identifier.
-In particular, the relative path from the source root of any given file corresponds to the fully-qualified identifier of the corresponding module.
-For example, the following file structure and associated module identifiers:
+The following file structures demonstrates examples of module identifiers:
 ```
 src/
-  main.pz       # module 'main
+  main.pz       # module ['main]
-  Ast.Ast       # module 'data
+  Ast.Ast       # module ['data]
   data/
-    set.pz      # module 'data.set
+    set.pz      # module ['data 'set]
-    list.pz     # module 'data.list
+    list.pz     # module ['data 'list]
     list/
-      lazy.pz   # module 'data.list.lazy
+      lazy.pz   # module ['data 'list 'lazy]
 ```

 ## Module evaluation order

 The program evaluation algorithm is as follows:
 1. let `modules` be `{}`, such that:
-  - each key is a module's fully-qualified, single-quoted symbol.
+  - each key is a list of a module's single-quoted symbol.
 Ex:
-    - `'main`
+    - `['main]`
-    - `'data.list.lazy`
+    - `['data 'list 'lazy]`

   - each value is a module's context dictionary.
 Ex:
     - `{}`